Ganesh-clever/feed-assessment/README.md

    only we can able to run the code.
 In the package.json file i included the file path of the build file in the over the script command in the start i mentioned.
 So in the this based application will be run.

+   Log file should be generate from the dist folder inside logs folder.

    Build Command:-
                  npm run build
    Run command:-